-Outcome Existing Relevant Policies in 2018 RTP Finding gs and Recommendations from RCPS Supportive language from RCPS and Expert Review Panel Equity Transportation Demand Management Policies RCPS Expert Review Panel □ Safety (3.11) • Congestion pricing can be used to improve Incentivize mode shift.
-All aspects should be part of th 🗹 Climate mobility and reduce emissions.
-This study including use of revenues. 🗹 Mobility • Policy 1 - Expand use of pricing demonstrated how these tools could work with Provide and fund alternatives to driving strategies to manage travel demand the region's land use and transportation system.
-Commuter credits and reduce VMT across the (pg.
-84) Use revenues to provide funds for transit pass transportation system in combination • projects and programs need to conduct detailed Ideas for alternatives to driving and vehicle ownership with adequate transit service options analysis to show how to: could be subsidized and expanding safe bicycle and maximize benefits (mobility, shift to Cash on transit card, pedestrian networks. transit, less emissions, better access to EV carshare, including to affordable housing si Table 3.10 Examples of TSMO jobs and community places, affordability, Transit passes strategies and investments and safety) Discounted rideshare rides $\circ$ address negative impacts (diversion and The policy further defines the suite of pricing related congestion on nearby routes, strategies as involving "the application of slowing of buses, potential safety issues, market pricing (through variable tolls, variable costs to low-income travelers, and equity priced lanes, area-wide charges or cordon issues). (pg.
-84) charges) to the use of roadways in various locations at different timesthis strategy manages peak use on limited roadway infrastructure by providing an incentive for drivers to select other modes, routes, destinations or times of day for their travels.
-Reducing discretionary peak hour travel helps the system operate more efficiently improving mobility and reliability of the transportation system while limiting vehicle miles traveled and congestion-related auto emissions and other associated impacts of vehicle travel, such as safety" The policy also discusses ODOT work on congestion pricing at the time of the 2018 RTP's publication: Through the end of 2018, ODOT conducted a feasibility analysis to explore the options available and determine how congestion (value) pricing could help ease congestion in the greater Portland area.
+Outcome Existing Relevant Policies in 2018 RTP Findings and Recommendations from RCPS Supportive language from RCPS and Expert Review Panel TPAC/MTAC Feedback ☐ Equity Transportation Demand Management Policies RCPS Expert Review Panel Reconsider including "other routes" or ☐ Safety (3.11) Congestion pricing can be used to improve Incentivize mode shift.
+All aspects should be part of this, provide more nuance explanation.
+We ✓ Climate mobility and reduce emissions.
+This study including use of revenues. want to protect against diversion onto ☑ Mobility Policy 1 - Expand use of pricing demonstrated how these tools could work with Provide and fund alternatives to driving local arterials and lower classified , strategies to manage travel demand the region's land use and transportation system.
+Commuter credits streets to avoid pricing. and reduce VMT across the (pg.
+84) Use revenues to provide funds for transit passes transportation system in combination projects and programs need to conduct detailed Ideas for alternatives to driving and vehicle ownership that May also need to vary pricing by days with adequate transit service options analysis to show how to: could be subsidized of the week in addition to time of day. and expanding safe bicycle and o maximize benefits (mobility, shift to Cash on transit card, pedestrian networks. transit, less emissions, better access to EV carshare, including to affordable housing sites Table 3.10 Examples of TSMO jobs and community places, affordability, o Transit passes strategies and investments and safety) Discounted rideshare rides Strategies and investments address negative impacts (diversion and 5 Biscounted Haeshare Haes The policy further defines the suite of pricing related congestion on nearby routes, strategies as involving "the application of slowing of buses, potential safety issues, market pricing (through variable tolls, variable costs to low-income travelers, and equity priced lanes, area-wide charges or cordon issues). (pg.
+84) charges) to the use of roadways in various 155005). (pg.
+04) locations at different timesthis strategy manages peak use on limited roadway infrastructure by providing an incentive for drivers to select other modes, routes, destinations or times of day for their travels.
+Reducing discretionary peak hour travel helps the system operate more efficiently improving mobility and reliability of the transportation system while limiting vehicle miles traveled and congestion-related auto emissions and other associated impacts of vehicle travel, such as safety" July 2015 The policy also discusses ODOT work on congestion pricing at the time of the 2018 RTP's publication: Through the end of 2018, ODOT conducted a feasibility analysis to explore the options available and determine how congestion (value) pricing could help ease congestion in the greater Portland area.
 Oregon's House Bill 2017, also known as Keep Oregon Moving, directs the Oregon Transportation Commission to develop a proposal for value pricing on I-5 and I-205 from the state line to the junction of the two freeways just south of Tualatin, to reduce congestion.
 The State Legislature directed the OTC to seek approval from the Federal Highway Administration no later than December 31, 2018.
-If FHWA approves the proposal, the OTC is required to implement value pricing.
+If FHWA approves the 1 proposal, the OTC is required to implement value pricing.
 See Chapter 8 for more